Gigabite1277/match-or-miss/assets/readme.md

 Icons

   * Icons that are related to the Turbo Grafx family of consoles and games will be used accross this project.
-  * Items suchas game cards, joysticks , joypads are some of the items that will be featured.

 Colours
-  * The standard White, grey, red and blue will form the colour scheme accross all pages.
+  * Green, grey,and white will form the colour scheme accross all pages.
-  * This colour scheme follows the colour scheme of the Turbo Grafx console/label branding.
+  * This colour scheme follows that of a poker table.

 Styling

-  * To use tropes relating to animie and rpg gaming
+  * To use tropes relating to a poker table.
-  * To try and convey elements of the  anime's styling where possible.
-  * To avoid overuse of tropes in line with accessibilty guidelines

-### Wireframes

-[Mix and Match Wireframes]
+  * Green grey, white and black colour scheme.

 ---
 ## Scope
 ## Features
-  * Single player game
+  * Single player game.

-### Existing Features
-* Enjoyable and addictive gaming
-* Clean clear interface
+  * Sound effects.
+  * Responsive graphics.

 ---
 ## Technologies Used
   * This webpage is going to be structured using HTML5.
   * The styling of the website will be achived using CSS3.
-  * The game logic was coded using Javascript
+  * The game logic was coded using Javascript.

 ## Testing
   * Final testing will be carried out on the most popular browsers i.e Chrome, Safari, Internet Explorer and Samsung Internet.